BxCppDev/BxInstallers/README.rst

 =================

-In principle, after all the software you need has been installed and setup, you can remove the contents of the *cache* and *work* directories to save storage place on your system.
+In principle, after all the software you need has been installed and setup, you can remove the contents of the *cache* and *work* directories to save storage space on your system.
 I found generally useful to preserve the *cache* directory in order to be able to reprocess some installation off line.